 Just 10 minutes from Prague city cenre, CTPark Prague East sits just inside the Prague ring road and the major North-South artery connecting to Brno/Bratislava/Vienna, and is an ideal location for city logistics.
-During 2021 CTPark Prague East became completely leased following the completion of the last 13,000 sqm building.
+During 2021 CTPark Prague East became completely leased out after welcoming a large consumer goods retailer who moved into a new 16,000 m2 facility.
 The park is home to long term client Raben and a host of smaller companies operating in the pharamceutical, retail food and retail auto sales industries.
-CTP developed a new façade facing the main highway incorporating local artists work, creating a memorable entrance point to the Czech capital.
+CTP developed a new facade facing the main highway incorporating local artists work, creating a memorable entrance point to the Czech capital.

-CTPark Brno Líšeň
+CTPark Brno Lišeň